rapatao/ruleset-engine/README.md

 ## Get started

-After adding the desired engine as the application dependency, copy and past the following code, replacing the `val engine: EvalEngine = ...` by the desired engine initialization instruction.
+After adding the desired engine as the application dependency, copy and past the following code, replacing the `val evaluator: Evaluator = ...` by the desired engine initialization instruction.

 The following example initializes an `Evaluator`, and check if the given `rule` is valid to the given `input` data, printing the `result` in the default output.